jaantollander/masters-thesis/content/10_introduction.md

 Section \ref{monitoring-and-analysis} describes the monitoring system and analysis.
 We explain how we collect data, what data we collect, how we store it, and how we analyze it.
 Section \ref{results} presents the results from collecting and analyzing the monitoring data.
-We explain issues we had with data quality and visualizations of the data we obtained.
+We explain issues with data quality and visualizations of the data we obtained.
 Finally, Section \ref{conclusion} concludes the thesis by discussing what we accomplished in this work and ideas for future work.